TrinSeq - Genomics Core Facility

 delivers high-throughput, next generation sequencing on a range of platforms.

 TrinSeq, the Trinity Genome Sequencing Laboratory is located in the Trinity Translational Medicine Institute (TTMI), Trinity College Dublin.
-The laboratory now houses an Illumina MiSeq, a benchtop next generation sequencing platform that can undertake a range of ultra-high throughput genomics applications.
+The laboratory now houses an Illumina MiSeq, NovaSeq 6000 Sequencing System both of which can undertake a range of ultra-high throughput genomics applications.
+Additionally, we provide access to a BD Rhapsody™ Single-Cell Analysis System which is capable of analysing hundreds of genes across tens of thousands of single cells in parallel.
+Furthermore, the Ion Personal Genome Machine (PGM) System & the Ion Chef System provide affordable sequencing for small genomes and targeted panels.
 This is a core facility supported by full-time research staff available to all academic and industry-based researchers in Ireland.

 This ultra high-throughput sequencing system enables a wide range of genetic analysis applications including de novo sequencing of novel genomes, resequencing of whole genomes or target regions (e.g. candidate disease genes), transcriptome profiling and the study of DNA regulatory mechanisms.
 The MiSeq system is powered by Illumina sequencing technology, which uses a massively parallel sequencing-by-synthesis approach to generate billions of bases of high-quality DNA sequence per run.